What is hustle and what is grind?

 Sethi loved writing about finance and the strategies therein.
 Although the blog was about teaching others how to make money, it was not profitable for Sethi, but it was about building an audience.
 Through this Sethi was able to gain trust from his audience and build rapport.
 Again, all this being done while Sethi was in school and/or working full time at a start-up.
 “Start-up” companies traditionally do not come with a lax work schedule.

 As hard as he worked to become established – Sethi attributes some of his success to simply sticking around.
-The idea being that those who fall by the wayside, who move on, settle, or simply give up can miss out on opportunities.
+The idea is that those who fall by the wayside, who move on, settle, or simply give up can miss out on opportunities.
 By grinding his way through work, his blog, and his content, Sethi’s audience grew organically and he was so well practiced at what he was doing he was ready when his star took off.

 You cannot say “the rest took care of itself” necessarily but putting the work in can pay off with huge dividends even if they are not seen right away.